yeatmanlab/roar-docs/docs/developer/tech-specs/backend/task-configuration.md

   A variant is a unique, immutable configuration of a task's parameters.
 It is identified by a variant ID, which acts like a DOI.
 Once created, it will always refer to the same parameter set.

+* **Task Bundles**: A grouping of curated variants under a reusable identifier (e.g., "ROAR Core Four" for batch administration).

 * **Variant Status**: `dev`, `published`, or `deprecated`

   A variant can be in one of three states: `dev`, `published`, or `deprecated`.
 The `dev` state indicates that the variant is in development and is not yet ready for production use.
 The `published` state indicates that the variant is ready for production use and is available for use in assessments.
 The `deprecated` state indicates that the variant is no longer recommended for use in assessments but is preserved for historical reproducibility or auditability.